Tutorials¶

 installed (see Installation).
 The CLI provides access

-to the catalog of models that have already been implemented
+to the Catalog of models that have already been implemented

 by stdpopsim